hsuonsivu/hsupublic/3d-models/README.md

 ### batteryterminalcover.scad

 Covers li-ion battery pack terminals.
 Small openings can be snapped off to provide holes for BMS cables.
+Use a small cable binder to lock.

 ![battery terminal cover in openscad](batteryterminalcover.png)
 ![Photo of battery terminal cover installed in a battery pack](batteryterminalcover.jpg)

 ### bedcontrollerpart.scad

-A plastic part of my bed broke, here is a new one.
-Unfortunately I do not know the bed brand.
+A plastic part of my bed controller broke, here is a new one.
+Unfortunately I do not know the bed brand, but it seems to be from Germany.

 ![Bed spare part openscad](bedcontrollerpart.png)